-It’s tempting, as I know from first-hand experience.
-I probably spent whole days on The Student Room, but just try to stop yourself.
-It doesn’t help, it won’t make you feel better and it won’t change the outcome.
-Plus, it wastes time that could be better spent in many other ways.
+It can be tempting to do this, as I know from first-hand experience.
+I probably spent whole days checking and refreshing The Student Room, but you should try to stop yourself!
+Remember that it won’t make you feel any better and it won’t change the outcome.

-I remember when I was waiting for my medical school offers, a student announced that they had received an offer from a particular university as a joke which made everyone who applied there go into a huge panic, when in fact the university hadn’t even started giving out offers.
-All I’m saying is, take things you read on online forums with a pinch of salt.
+When I was waiting for my Med School offers, one student announced that they had received an offer from a particular university as a joke.
+This sent everyone who had applied there into a huge panic, when in fact the university hadn’t even started giving out offers.
+You should always take things you read in online forums with a pinch of salt.

-If you do get an offer it’ll be amazing and if you don’t there’s plenty of other options for you – it won’t be the end of the world.
-It’s easy to get into a negative cycle of thinking and people quite often mention that they feel they’re “not good enough”.
+It’s a waste of time and energy, and it won’t change anything.
+Just remind yourself that whatever is going to happen will happen, so it’s now simply a waiting game.
+If you do get an offer, it’ll be amazing.
+But if you don’t, there are still plenty of other options available to you – it won’t be the end of the world.
+It can be easy to get into a negative cycle of thinking and people often say that they feel “not good enough.”

-Just think, you were invited to interview because the med school believes you’re worthy based on your whole application.
+Remember that you were invited to interview because the Med School believes that you’re an excellent candidate, based on your whole application.

-I remember an admissions tutor before one of my interviews telling all the applicants that everyone who’s been invited to interview actually deserves an offer and would get one, but unfortunately, they have a cap on the number of students they can take on – that’s the only reason why people get rejected at interview, not because they don’t deserve the place.
+Before one of my interviews, an admissions tutor told all of the applicants that everyone who’s been invited to interview actually deserves an offer and would get one in an ideal world.
+Unfortunately, there’s a cap on the number of students that each Med School can take on.
+This is the only reason why people get rejected at interview – not because they don’t deserve a place.

-The interview outcomes are very unpredictable anyway and trust me when I say you will not be able to truly judge how good or bad your performance was.
-I got my first rejection from the university I thought I had my best interview at and then I was placed on the reserve list for the interview I thought couldn’t have gone worse.
+The outcomes of interviews are unpredictable, and trust me when I say that you won’t be able to truly judge how good or bad your performance was.
+I got my first rejection from the Med School where I thought I’d had my best interview, and I was placed on the reserve list for a Med School where I thought the interview couldn’t have gone worse.

-Not obsessively, but just at least once a day.
-It may be worth giving your junk folder a little look through as well as I know students who have initially missed decisions from universities in there.
-Whether it’s good or bad or news you do want to find out as soon as you can.
+Make sure you don’t do this obsessively, but check at least once a day.
+It’s a good idea to check your junk folder too, as I know students who have initially missed decisions from Med Schools in there.
+Whether it’s good news or bad news, you’ll want to find out as soon as you can.

-The university might send their decision directly via email or update on UCAS track.
-If it’s done on UCAS track, you’ll receive a notification about the change in status, so you’ll definitely be well covered if you keep an eye on your inbox.
+The university might send you their decision directly via email, or update it on UCAS Track.
+If it’s done via UCAS Track, you should receive a notification about the change in status, so you’ll definitely be well covered if you keep an eye on your inbox.

-Having a bit of plan will also help to keep you a little calmer because it’ll make you realise getting no offers really isn’t the be all and end all.
+Having a back-up plan will also help to keep you a little calmer, because it should emphasise to you that getting no offers really isn’t the be all and end all.

 Loading More Content